nexmo-saleseng/zendesk-nexmo-channel-integration/README.md

 #### Configuring Your Nexmo Messaging Application

-Enter the [Nexmo Dashboard](https://dashboard.nexmo.com/sign-in) and in the left panel choose 'Messages and Dispatch' -> 'Your applications', choose your applicatio and configure the Inbound URL.
+Enter the [Nexmo Dashboard](https://dashboard.nexmo.com/sign-in) and in the left panel choose 'Messages and Dispatch' -> 'Your applications', choose your desired application and configure the Inbound URL.
 The URL should be that of the integration, as it will receive the inbound WhatsApp messages and dispath them to Zendesk.
 For the purpess of a POC, you can use the default integration we have deployed for the purpess of a POC and set it to *enter URL*.

 #### Installing & Configuring the Sample Zendesk Application